ibm-cloud-docs/vpc/nlb-update.md

 ## Using the UI
 {: #nlb-updating-ui}

-To update a network load balancer, perform the following procedure:
+To update a network load balancer by using the {{site.data.keyword.cloud_notm}} console, perform the following procedure:

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com){:external} and log in to your account.
 1. Select the Menu icon ![Menu icon](../../icons/icon_hamburger.svg) from the upper left, then click **VPC Infrastructure > Load balancers**